mantidproject/mantid/docs/source/tutorials/mantid_basic_course/multi_dimensional_workspaces/01_editing_multi_dimensional_workspaces.rst

 Creating MDWorkspaces
 =====================

-:ref:`ConvertToMD` is an umbrella algorithm that provides a large number of conversions.
+:ref:`algm-ConvertToMD` is an umbrella algorithm that provides a large number of conversions.
 The details of all the available options are outside the scope of this course.